 Besides using something with almond, I also wanted to make something super-easy to make.

-In fact, these guys are so easy to make you don’t even have to turn on your oven!
+In fact, these Almond Truffles are so easy to make you don’t even have to turn on your oven!

 This was my first attempt at making truffles and while they didn’t turn out perfectly shaped and I would probably need a few professional lessons before getting hired by See’s candy, I was completely happy with the result.